choria-io/website/blog/content/post/2020/09/13/aaa_improvements.md

 We connect a Leafnode to the existing Choria Brokers which also uses mTLS to verify itself into the Choria network.

-This Leafnode though is configured to accept anonymous TLS connection - it does not require any certificate to be presented by the client and does no verification.
+This Leafnode though is configured to accept anonymous TLS connections - it does not require any certificate to be presented by the client and does no verification.

 Usually this would, correctly, raise a number of concerns such as giving unverified clients access to the